 Buyers Under-Contract Transaction Process

 Although under contract for sale, we still have much work to do to ensure a successful closing.
 Many of these steps will have strict deadline dates applied, and if not completed properly and on time, could cause forfeiture of your earnest money and loss of the sale.
-Below is an outline for the steps to expect, and we will be your guide through the entire process.
+Below is an outline for the steps to expect.
+Remember, we will be your guide through the entire process.
 Its our job to keep you updated, informed, protect your Earnest Money and make the process as easy and smooth as possible.

 Remember, we are your Buyer's Agent.
 We represent YOU.
 We are here to work for you, and look out for your best interests, so when we communicate with you, please communicate back promptly with us.